SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 - Do I have anything interesting to say about this?
 - Do I have anything new or original to add?
 - Do I even identify as a Secular Buddhist, and therefore is it appropriate for me to contribute to the series?
-- Am I too practical and not academic enough?
+- Am I academic or knowledgable enough to fit in with the other authors?

 ### TODO